-The Philippine economy showed remarkable performance during the period 2003-2006, which our study focuses on, in terms of gross domestic product (GDP).
+The Philippine economy showed remarkable performance during the period 2003-2006, which our study focuses on, in terms of GDP.
 However, the growth decelerated from 2006 (5.2%) to 2009 (1.1%) (Table 1) and then recovered steadily in more recent years (3.7% in 2010 to 6.1% in 2014).
 The main growth driver during the period 2003-2006 was the services sector.
-In particular, exports of services spurred the growth in the services sector, particularly the business process outsourcing (BPO) industry.
 Agriculture and industry sectors, on the other hand, suffered negative growth rates in 2009.
-The gross national income (GNI) consistently increased from 2003 to 2009.
+The gross national income consistently increased from 2003 to 2009.
 The current account balance as a share of GDP went up significantly during this period, suggesting the improvement in the country's competitiveness.
 From 2003 to 2009, the Philippine peso appreciated while the net factor income from abroad almost doubled.
+Philippines, however, was subject to a variety of macroeconomic and other shocks and households were likely to be vulnerable to both covariate and idiosyncratic shocks in this period.